exercism/csharp/exercises/practice/grains/.approaches/performance/content.md

 # Performance

-In this approach, we'll find out how to most efficiently determine if a string is an Isogram in C#.
+In this approach, we'll find out how to most efficiently calculate the value for Grains in C#.

 The [approaches page][approaches] lists two idiomatic approaches to this exercise: